ndamicobarbour/preposipsum/README.md

   end
 ```

-The following are are all private methods:
+The following are all private methods:

 First I create a sentence
 ```ruby